-As a practitioner of Structural Integration, I am trained to recognize balance in your body, and also to recognize how it has been compromised.
+As a practitioner of Structural Integration, I am trained to recognize balance in your body, and also to recognize how that balance has been compromised.
 But more importantly, I am trained to help you restore your body’s natural balanced pattern.
-Working together, we do this through manipulation and re-education of your body’s muscles and connective tissues.
+Working together, we do this through manipulation and re-education of your body’s connective tissue system.

 Structural Integration Works with Connective Tissue

 Dr. Rolf referred to the connective tissue system as the ‘organ of structure.’
 This is an extensive web-like matrix that weaves throughout the body, and includes tendons, ligaments and a thin translucent layer of connective tissue that envelops every bone, muscle, nerve and visceral organ.
 Connective tissue works similar to how the pulp of an orange separates the cells of juice.
 The connective tissues taken together form a unified system or network, whose functions include giving us our shape and lifting us up against the downward pull of gravity.

 The characteristics of healthy connective tissues are flexibility, elasticity, length and hydration.
 However, the tissues are highly responsive, and factors like trauma, illness, gravitational imbalances, and everyday stress cause the tissues to become dense, thicker, and dehydrated.
 This is felt in the body as chronic pain, stiffness, and impaired movement.